Traxxas Stampede 4WD Truck¶

 The photograph below illustrates a no solder method for connecting the ESC and steering servo power wire:

-- Remove the power pin sockets from the end of the connectors that plug into the flight controller on the servo and ESC cables.
+- Remove the power pin sockets from the end of the connectors that plug into the autopilot on the servo and ESC cables.

 - Strip them loose of the 3 wire cables and connect them with a small piece of wire or (wire wrap pin).